Teves Consulting

 2) Shape and second rise

-Gently deflate, shape into a loaf, and place into a greased loaf pan (or shape free-form).
-Cover and rise until the dough crowns above the rim (30–60 minutes).
+Gently deflate (or use the simplified method below), shape into a loaf, and place into a greased loaf pan (or shape free-form).

 3) Bake